-One of Central Park’s most iconic spots for fall foliage, the Ramble’s Tupelo Meadow, is named for this species.
+One of Central Park’s most iconic spots for fall foliage is the Ramble’s Tupelo Meadow.
 In that area, you’ll find a magnificent three-trunked black tupelo offering a colorful fall foliage display, alongside many serviceberry, London plane, and American elm trees.

 Where to find the black tupelo: